The delayed, over-budget project is all too common in the infrastructure project world.

 In addition to spotting lags and gaps, an experienced risk assessment or project support professional can provide the kinds of insights that can only come from many years in project planning and execution.

-Ultimately, the third party risk assessment project support professional will challenge the or validate the project team’s work.
+Ultimately, the third-party risk assessment project support professional will challenge or validate the project team’s work.

 The end result of a risk assessment is a comprehensive understanding of what success looks like and how it can be obtained with the proposed project.